IBM/manage-control-device-node-red/README.md

 ## Overview and goal
 This guide steps you through the process of connecting devices to Watson IoT Platform, monitoring and acting on device data.

-<u>The outcome of this project will help you: </u>
+__The outcome of this project will help you:__
 1. manage and control simulated devices
 2. control their speed
 3. understand and hands-on the IoT Platform
+4. Save and make use of this data with Cloudant
-4. Explore different ways on how to visualize your data
+5. Explore different ways on how to visualize your data
-5. Explore different ways to build an UI with node-red
+6. Explore different ways to build an UI with node-red

 We set up a connected simulated motor and use it to send IoT data to Watson IoT Platform.